 Since boar meats are high quality meats, they are also a symbol of generosity.
 Any important gatherings will include a pig’s meat and not only that it also serve as an offerings during ceremonies, remains of a boar are usually found in the burial grounds of the tribal leader.

-Serving boar’s meat as a part of the main dish is not only to honour the guest this is also a perfect time for the host to boast his hunting skill.
+Serving boar’s meat as a part of the main dish is not only to honor the guest this is also a perfect time for the host to boast his hunting skill.
 This creature is always regarded as a trickster on mythologies and folktales.

 Consequently boars are somewhat always inclined to the death of the hero.
 The boar is frequently seen beside Celtic Diana during the hunting season.

 On some continents pigs are indicated to be a mystic creature, in Japan they believe that wicked people are transformed into a pig to serve as a punishment for their wrong doings.

 Boars are the generic name for the male swine and the sow refers to the female variety of this specie.
 Boars are omnivores; they eat grass, eggs, and corns, different classes of vegetation, fungi and roots.

 Boars represent fighting spirit, bravery, command and control.
 A challenge to people who love to hunt, these creatures are powerful, vicious, fearless and hard to kill.